Ananna14/jerin-parlour-frontend/README.md

 ## About this project
 •	This is a jerin parlour buying website.

-•	Their are two type of users (general customer and admin).
+•	Their are one type of users (general customer).

 •	User can registration and login to this site